Donating to the Armed Forces of Ukraine is a

 U are Ukraine.

-The idea about “U” pushed us to make this letter the key part of the logo.
+The idea about “U” pushed us to make this letter the key part of

 We aimed to visualize the “U” as Ukraine.
 For this purpose we’ve started to recall what does form a strong association with our country.
 Here are the variants we came up with: